 These devices allow you to check any engine fault codes coming from your vehicle.
 The codes are what make the engine check light turn on your dashboard.
 These diagnostic scan tools for Australian cars are quite cheap, to be frank.
 And they are easy to use as well.

-You just plug them into your car’s OBD2 port which will be with 50cm of the steering wheel so normally just under the steering wheel somewhere and looks like the bottom half of a triangle and has 16 pins.
-Once this is plugged in you can leave it plugged in and connect your phone or tablet to this device and download an app to view live engine data and view/clear engine fault codes.
+You just plug them into your car’s OBD2 port (Which will be within 50 cm of the steering wheel, and they are normally just under the steering wheel somewhere.
+It looks like the bottom half of a triangle and has 16 pins).
+Once you plug the device in, you can leave it plugged in and connect your phone or tablet to this device.
+Make sure you download an app to view live engine data and view/clear engine fault codes.

-These are handheld tools that will do everything the above scan tools will do but they have their own screen and interface so all you need to do is plug it in to your OBD2 port and you are away.
+These are handheld tools that will do everything the basic scan tools will do.
+The difference though is that they have their own screen and interface so all you need to do is plug it into your OBD2 port, and you are away.

-These tools will allow you to check any faults from your car and this can include engine, airbags, abs etc. These are basically professional level tools and they just plug into your OBD2 port and have their own screen and interface that will show you all the data that you want to see.
+These tools will allow you to check any faults from your car and this can include engine, airbags, abs etc. These are basically professional level tools.
+They just plug into your OBD2 port and have their own screen and interface that will show you all the data that you want to see.